bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 If you feel something is missing in this quick Ansible training, please do not hesitate to ask us to add elements.

 Time to move on to BlueBanquise stack itself.
+But before proceeding, a small section is dedicated to containers, and how to simply ask a playbook to execute its tasks inside a container.